schepens83/rasp-pi-fitbit/README.md

 ## To do
 ### Things to chart
 - activity and sleep together and chart.Correlation
-- awake percentage over time, with color for hours of sleep
+- different themes per category (sleep, activity, etc)
-- show only relevant charts (remove the semi-analysis)
+- show cumulative steps/calories over time for last 3 days in one graph.

 ### Things to register
 #### Get Activity Intraday Time Series